kotobotov/scala-sample-from-Codingame.com/README.md

 but i can easily show some code sample from different public "competition" or to review

-this sample from Codingame.com -> where i make some fun code session, for last time.
+this sample from Codingame.com -> where i make some fun code session, for last time. i just copy samples without any changings (so every object has name as Solution not the name of the file)

 u can also checkout my Codingame profile -> https://www.codingame.com/profile/e29f203c7aeab86de5da14fa8898d5cd5437171 and add me to "friend list"